 A program for newly arrived students with minimal English is offered at Intensive English Language program centres and New Arrival program (NAP) centres.

 When choosing a school for your child, ask about the level of English language support that is available at the school.

 Technical and Further Education (TAFE) SA students

 TAFE SA offer English certificates for adults from non-English speaking backgrounds.
 Students can also learn about the Australian culture and community.
 Courses are flexible and offer a range of options for students who are new Australian residents.

 International university students

-The following South Australian universities offer a range of courses and support services to students ffrom non-English speaking backgrounds:
+The following South Australian universities offer a range of courses and support services to students from non-English speaking backgrounds:

-The New Arrivals Program centre at Thebarton Senior College is for English as a second language students over 17 who wish to participate in full-time study in an adult environment.
+The New Arrivals program at Thebarton Senior College is for English as a second language students over 17 who wish to participate in full-time study in an adult environment.